colinsauze/SCW-tutorial/_episodes/07-optimising-for-parallel-processing.md

 ~~~
 #!/bin/bash --login
 ###
-#SBATCH --ntasks 80               # Number of processors we will use - 80 will fill two nodes
+# Number of processors we will use (80 will fill two nodes)
+#SBATCH --ntasks 80
+# Output file location
-#SBATCH --output output.%J              # Job output
+#SBATCH --output output.%J
+# Time limit for this job
-#SBATCH --time 00:01:00               # Max wall time for entire job
+#SBATCH --time 00:01:00
 # specify our current project
 # change this for your own work
 #SBATCH --account=scw1389